The PortablE language & compiler

 NEW test.new()

-test.set('Portal is great\n')
+test.set('Portal is a great game\n')

-Print( test.get() ) ->This prints "Portal is great"
+Print( test.get() ) ->This prints "Portal is a great game"

 FINALLY